jruizgit/rules/README.md

 ## Getting Started

-Using your scripting language of choice, you simply need to describe the event to match (antecedent) and the action to take (consequent).
+Using your scripting language of choice, simply describe the event to match (antecedent) and the action to take (consequent).
 In this example the rule can be triggered by posting `{"id": 1, "subject": "World"}` to url `http://localhost:5000/test/1`.

 <sub>Tip: once the test is running, from a terminal type:
 `curl -H "Content-type: application/json" -X POST -d '{"id": 1, "subject": "World"}' http://localhost:5000/test/1`</sub>